Learn / Blog / Article

 Some of the persona examples you see online paint quite vivid, clear pictures of a user demographic… and then stop right there.

-A useful persona is always more than an age and a job title, because it helps you understand the motivations, fears, and concerns of your ideal market.
+A useful persona is always more than an age and a job title, because it helps you understand the motivations, fears, and concerns of your ideal customer and market.
 Knowing that one of your personas is in their mid-30s and shops online twice a week is useless if you don’t know what is stopping them from buying things on your website today.

 2. Start small, expand after

 There are hundreds of eye-catching and really in-depth persona templates out there that you can fill in.
 It’s tempting, but when you’re just getting started doing persona work, and/or want to get results fast, the three attributes we mentioned—a demographic, their main goal, and a major barrier stopping them—and a simple one-page template are more than enough.